Skip to content

 Staff, AFSP Illinois

-Angela Cummings, Executive Director: Angela Cummings graduated from the University of Texas and has over 16 years professional experience in non-profit work, including extensive volunteer management and fundraising experience.
+Angela Cummings, Executive Director (she/her): Angela Cummings graduated from the University of Texas and has over 16 years professional experience in non-profit work, including extensive volunteer management and fundraising experience.
 Having lost a family member and a close friend to suicide, she is dedicated to the cause of suicide prevention.

 Diana Cazares, Special Events Manager: Diana comes to AFSP with development and event management experience with the City of Chicago, Northwestern University, and the American Liver Foundation.
 Diana directly oversees the Chicagoland Out of the Darkness Walk.